How you can use this image

 This image can be used for non-commercial research or private study purposes, and other UK exceptions to copyright permitted to users based in the United Kingdom under the Copyright, Designs and Patents Act 1988, as amended and revised.
 Any other type of use will need to be cleared with the rights holder(s).

 Review the copyright credit lines that are located underneath the image, as these indicate who manages the copyright (©) within the artwork, and the photographic rights within the image.

 The collection that owns the artwork may have more information on their own website about permitted uses and image licensing options.

 Review our guidance pages which explain how you can reuse images, how to credit an image and how to find images in the public domain or with a Creative Commons licence available.

 Add or edit a note on this artwork that only you can see.
 You can find notes again by going to the ‘Notes’ section of your account.

-Born in Oxford in 1937, Robert Grant lives in the same house in Headington, on the outskirts of the university city, where his timber merchant father, Lawrence, imbued in him a love and respect for wood, and taught him the rudiments of furniture making in his garden workshop.
-He honed his skills at Loughborough College, studying under Edward Barnsley, doyen of designer craftsmen, carrying on the traditions of the Arts and Crafts movement founded by William Morris in the 19th century.
+Born in Oxford in 1937, Robert Grant lives in the same house in Headington, on the outskirts of the university city, where his timber merchant father, Lawrence, imbued in him a love and respect for wood and taught him the rudiments of furniture making in his garden workshop.
+He honed his skills at Loughborough College, studying under Edward Barnsley, a doyen of designer craftsmen, carrying on the traditions of the Arts and Crafts movement founded by William Morris in the 19th century.

 oil on board